Anna Vissi: 2013–2015: Signing with new record label; performing with Antonis Remos, and a new rock opera

 A third single, "Kaliteres Meres" (Better Days), written by Nicos Karvelas and produced by Alex Leon, was released in April 2014 and Panik Records announced in Facebook that the new remixed album would follow shortly.

 On 11 April the first application created for a Greek artist, the Fannatics Live App! was released.

 In July 2014, the Rector of the University of Bolton, Professor Dr. George Holmes, awarded Honorary Doctorate in Arts to Anna for her contribution to music.

 On 29 September, Pantheon Theatre it was announced that the new rock opera by Nikos Karvelas will be premiered in 2015.
 The title of the new rock opera, the leading role of which would be played by Anna Vissi, was announced as I Kampanes Tou Edelweis (Edelweis Bells).

-On October, Vissi toured Australia.
+Vissi toured Australia throughout October.
 She also performed in Canada to help the restoration of a Greek Orthodox church On 14 October, Panik Records announced that they were planning to release new songs from the OST of I Kampanes Tou Edelweis and their plans to release Ena I Kanena on CD and DVD.
 They also announced that a new studio album was planned for 2015.
 On 10 November, a new remix version of her 1997 track "Apolito Keno" was released by Panik Records.
 "Apolito Keno" (2015 version) featured rapper Mike.

 On 14 November the main cast of I Kampanes Tou Edelweis was announced and included Giannis Smasiaris, Nikolaos Karagiaouris, Thanasis Alevras, Emilios Stamatakis and Tania Tripi.

 A digital single was released on 30 January for the song "As Min Poume...
 Tipota" (Let's Say...
 Nothing) from the rock opera soundtrack.

 The rock opera premiered on 12 February 2015, with positive reviews.